 This activity is ideal for couples especially those on a honeymoon.

-How Many Days in Bora Bora
+How Many Days Should I Spend In Bora Bora?

 However, you can easily spend much longer here (some travelers stay for up to 2 weeks!)